Malta is a small archipelago in the Mediterranean, sitting in a sweet spot between Sicily and North Africa.

 Over 80 bus routes currently serve Malta and Gozo, which, if you think about it, for 316 km2 is a-lot!
 What’s more, at €1.50 (€2 during summer) you can get around cheaply too.
 (More on tickets in a moment.)

 Popular areas such as Valletta, Sliema, Mellieha, and St Julians have several bus routes getting you there.
 However, smaller villages may have one serving route.

 So, to save time, your best bet is to download the Tallinja App.
 Using the app will allow you to see when your bus is due – in real-time.

-Should you head out for a night out – there are 8 (night) bus routes to get you back safely. (weekends only).
+There are 8 (night) bus routes to get you back safely if you head out for a night out. (weekends only).
 Cost: €3

 A block of 12 tickets will cost you €15 and is a great option when travelling with others.
 Each person must scan the ticket (also valid for 2 hours).

 Seven-Day Explorer tickets cost €21 for adults (and €15 for kids).
 This ticket is valid for seven days of unlimited use, day and night.
 And this ticket type can be used in both Malta and Gozo.